NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

 ### Retrieving value from options
 To retrieve a value from an option, use  `$message[<option name>]`.

-> 📝 If you want this function to work both in normal and slash command\
+> 📝 If you want this function to work both in normal and slash command,\
 then you can use `$message[<arg number>;<option name>]`.

 #### Example